National service in Singapore: Defaulting: draft evasion

 Similarly to enlistees failing to enlist, defaulters would be charged and faced with up to three years' imprisonment and/or a fine of up to S$10,000.

 In 2006, there was a public outcry over the "lenient" sentence which Singaporean-born British pianist Melvyn Tan received for defaulting on his national service obligations in the 1970s after obtaining British citizenship.
 Tan had received a composition fine while other defaulters had been given the maximum fines or imprisonment.
 Clarity over how judges would sentence a defaulter was clearer in successive landmark cases.
-In 2010, Seow Wei Sin was initially given an 18-month prison sentence, which was lowered to a fine of S$5,000 on appeal after the courts had determined that Seow had little substantial connection to Singapore except being born here, and thus had a low culpability for committing the default.
+In 2010, Seow Wei Sin was initially given an 18-month prison sentence, which was lowered to a fine of S$5,000 on appeal after the courts had determined that Seow had little substantial connection to Singapore except being born there, and thus had a low culpability for committing the default.
 In 2016, Brian Joseph Chow was initially handed a S$4,500 fine, which was set aside for one-and-a-half month prison sentence upon appeal.
 Chow had a substantial connection to Singapore, having been born and raised here, thus the prison sentence instead of just a fine.
 Additionally, by delaying national service obligations, it would violate "the principles of equity and universality and undermined the fair share agreement,” under which all males had to serve at the same time.
 In Chow's case, Justice Chan Seng Onn listed the factors which would determine the sentence given: